None. Nearly anyone can volunteer. However, please let us know if you have particular skills or experience that may be helpful.

 Yes.
 For the protection of visitors, volunteers, and staff, all volunteer applicants 18 years of age and older must voluntarily authorize a background check.
 We will cover the cost of the background check, regardless of the outcome; however, we ask that all volunteer applicants advise us in advance of any reason(s) a failed result might be anticipated.

 For volunteers under the age of 18, parents or legal guardian must submit to a background check.
 AiG will cover the cost of the background check.

-No. If you have such coverage, our Volunteer Application Form offers the option of indicating your medical insurance company.
+No. If you have such coverage, indicate your medical insurance company information on your application.
 Should you experience a personal medical emergency, we can provide that information to your emergency contact or to medical personnel.

 Yes, depending on a number of factors.
 Please contact us, and we will be happy to discuss the possibilities.

-Volunteers represent the Creation Museum and Answers in Genesis (AiG), and are expected to comply with the same dress standards as Creation Museum and AiG staff.
+Volunteers represent the Creation Museum, Ark Encounter and Answers in Genesis (AiG), and are expected to comply with the same dress standards as Creation Museum, Ark Encounter and AiG staff.
 Here are a few general appearance guidelines:

 Volunteers may also be required to comply with basic safety or health standards.

 Yes.
 Employers see a history of volunteer service as a positive asset.
 Our system will make it easy to thoroughly document your service for current or prospective employers.
 Through volunteering, you can refresh, update, or enhance marketable skills.
 Also, you might wish to try out new experiences if you are contemplating a career transition.